praveen7868/ICSR-GENX/README.md

 - **meddra_coder.py**: Python script for MedDRA coding
 - **narrative_gen.py**: Python script for narrative generation
 - **README.md**: Main documentation file

 ---

-## 📣 Why This Project?

-Accenture’s SynOps platform reduced PV report timelines from 50+ days to under a minute using GenAI.
-ICSR-GENX shows how similar intelligence can be simulated independently — without paid APIs or cloud infrastructure.

-This project is ideal for:
-- Pharmacovigilance and Clinical data management role job seekers
-- Recruiters evaluating GenAI readiness
-- Academic publishing and portfolio building

----